-By contrast if VLi=1 and the test fails, the Store may proceed and then looping terminates.
-In this way, when Inclusive the Vector of Truncated results contains the first-failed data (including RA on Updates)
+By contrast if VLi=1 and the test fails, Store may proceed and then looping terminates.
+In this way, when non-Inclusive, the Vector of Truncated results contains only Stores that passed the test (and RA=EA updates if any), and when Inclusive the Vector of Truncated results contains the first-failed data.